eladch156/HookRunner/README.md

 - Due to using C based library interaction - The inner core logic is faster, safer and stronger.
 - Easy to montior compared to bash - In case of errors.
 Very easy to find code owner to speed up problem fixing.
 ### Cons
-- Commands require pre-comipliation
+- Commands require pre-compilation
-- Python is not the fastest in the world, so some functionallity might be slawer compared to bash.
+- Python is not the fastest in the world, so some functionallity might be slower compared to bash.
 - DSL to initiate command running might be limited.